Models of G-spectra as presheaves of spectra: The proof of the main theorem

-are induced by composition in $\sE_G$. \end{defn}
+are induced by composition in $\EGone$. \end{defn}

-Again, as written, the definition makes little sense: to make the word ``induced'' meaningful requires properties of the equivariant infinite loop space machine $\bK_G$ that we will spell out in \S\ref{GMSum}.
-This depends on having a functor that takes pairings of free $\sO_G$-algebras to pairings of $G$-spectra.
+Again, as written, the definition makes little sense: to make the word ``induced'' meaningful requires properties of the equivariant infinite loop space machine $\bK_G$ that we will spell out in \autoref{GMSum}.
+This depends on having a functor that takes pairings (alias bilinear maps) of free $\sP_G$-algebras to pairings of $G$-spectra.

 The equivariant and non-equivariant infinite loop space functors are related by the following result.